Lazy Loading Images: Complete Beginner Guide

 When Lazy Loading Images Should Not Be Used

-One of the most common beginner mistakes is applying lazy loading everywhere.
+One of the most common beginner mistakes is applying loading="lazy" to every image on a page without exception.

 - Hero images